sharmaeklavya2/theoremdep-source/includes/probability/normal-distr/normal-distr.md

 $X \sim \mathcal{N}(\mu, \sigma^2)$.

 $\mathcal{N}(0, 1)$ is called the standard normal distribution.
+It probability density function is denoted by $\phi$ and its cumulative distribution function is denoted by $\Phi$.

 **Theorem 1**: $\int_{-\infty}^{\infty} f_X(x) = 1$,
 so $f_X$ is a valid probability density function.